We welcome your corrections and questions. Please post both to the comments at the Climate Analysis blog site.

 One way of looking at the carbon dioxide in the atmosphere is to think of it as one place where the element carbon exists in and around the Earth.
 The atmosphere is a carbon reservoir.
 So are the reserves of coal, oil and gas in the ground, which we can group together as fossil fuels.
 The bodies of all animals and plants, as well as rotting vegetation in soil, is another reservoir, which we can group together as the world's biomass.
 The oceans are a carbon reservoir, by virtue of the carbon dioxide dissolved in them.
 We downloaded the following figure here, from the Woods Hole Research Center.
 It shows the Earth's carbon reservoirs, and gives their estimates of the rate at which carbon is moving from one to another every year.
 The ocean is divided into two parts, which we believe are the surface layer of the ocean and the deep layer.

 You will find another graphic, with similar numbers, here, at the IPCC site.
-There are roughly 750 Pg of CO2 in the atmosphere.
+There are roughly 750 Pg of carbon in the atmosphere.
 The human contributions to the carbon cycle are the burning of fossil fuels and deforestation.
 Together these represent around 8 Pg (eight petagrams, or 8×1015g or 8×1012kg).
 Meanwhile we have roughly 100 Pg entering the world's biomass every year as new plants and animals grow, and another 100 Pg leaving as old plants and animals decompose.
 Another 100 Pg is dissolved in the ocean in some places, while 100 Pg comes out of solution in other places.

 The total release of carbon into the atmosphere from natural sources is around 200 Pg, and the total absorption is also 200 Pg.
 The natural sources and absorption are in equilibrium.
 The natural concentration of atmospheric CO2 varies only by a few parts per million per year, as we can see here.
 The simplest chemical equilibrium is one in which absorption is proportional to concentration.
-Absorption is 200 Pg/yr when we have 750 Pg in the atmosphere, so the absorption rate could be 0.27 Pg/yr per pentagram of atmospheric CO2.
-If we denote the atmospheric mass of CO2 as MA, then dMA/dt denotes the rate of change of MA in Pg/yr and we have:
+Absorption is 200 Pg/yr when we have 750 Pg in the atmosphere, so the absorption rate could be 0.27 Pg/yr per petagram of atmospheric carbon.
+If we denote the atmospheric mass of carbon as MA, then dMA/dt denotes the rate of change of MA in Pg/yr and we have:

 dMA/dt = 200 − 0.27 MA Pg/yr